yerinle/yerinle.github.com/source/_posts/2014-01-07-vertx-create-vertx-instance-using-platform-manager-clojure.markdown

 (embed/set-vertx! (.vertx pm))
 ```

-now you can start a server, for example to start a http server do the following<br/>
+*now you can start a server, for example to start a http server do the following*<br>
-import the http namespace
+*import the http namespace*
 ``` clojure
   (require '[vertx.http :as http]))
 ```